Simple Qt GUI

 Everything done with Qt Creator gets saved under that ui file (xml format) created in step 1.
 This ui file contains the GUI code that would normally be written in your python code.

-The last step is to integrate the ui file with the rest of your python code.
+Option 1: loading the .ui file directly in your code.
 In your python IDE, make sure that you install PyQT6 python package (Link) before continuing with this section.

-The basic code to call your ui file in your python code is the following:
+The basic code to call your .ui file in your python code is the following:

 import sys